khoborerkagoj/inc/steps/step4/README.md

       would just generate 1 or 0 as the result of the boolean expression.
 This alternate form would be called only from the test expression of an `if`, so would not affect results.
 This is not currently implemented.

-- For `and` and `or`, we generate inefficient code (only `and` is discussed here, but it is also valid for `or`): we only need to initialize `eax` when we get an empty `and`.
-Otherwise, we can move on with the terms.
-  Additionally, we don't have to compare the last term with `#f` and then decide whether to jump to the end point; we simply need to load `eax` with the value and then fall through to the end.